DrakoPOD/espruino_ts/README.md

 ```
 npm run upload
 ```
-Upload the code to espruino board, port must be specified in `app-config` or `app-config.user`.
+Upload the code to espruino board, port must be specified in `env-config`.

 ```
 npm run monitor
 ```
-Monitor the espruino board, port must be specified in `app-config` or `app-config.user`.
+Monitor the espruino board, port must be specified in `env-config`.

 ```
 num run upload-monitor